 Program NA support Notes Default is to autodetect nucleotide sequences.
 ClustalW Yes Editable parameters include nucleotide sub- stitution matrices and distance metrics.
 Default is to autodetect nucleotide sequences.
+Default is to autodetect nucleotide sequences.
 Muscle Yes (treat U as T) Editable parameters include nucleotide sub- stitution matrices and distance metrics.
-Will autodetect nucleotide sequences and use Yes a hardwired substitution model (all amino- MAFFT acid sequence related parameters are ig- nored).
+Will autodetect nucleotide sequences and use MAFFT a hardwired substitution model (all amino- Yes acid sequence related parameters are ig- nored).
 Unknown whether substitution model treats Uracil specially.
-ProbCons has no special support for aligning ProbCons No nucleotide sequences.
+ProbCons ProbCons has no special support for aligning No nucleotide sequences.
 Whilst an alignment will be returned, it is unlikely to be reliable.
-Sequence type is automatically detected and T-COFFEE Yes an appropriate parameter set used as re- quired.
+T-COFFEE Yes Sequence type is automatically detected and an appropriate parameter set used as re- quired.
 A range of nucleotide specific score models are available.

-Table 9.1: JABAWS Alignment programs suitable for aligning nucleic acid sequences.
-All JABAWS alignment services will return an alignment if provided with RNA or DNA sequences, with varying reliability.
+Table 9.1: JABAWS Alignment programs suitable for aligning nucleic acid sequences.All JABAWS alignment services will return an alignment if provided with RNA or DNA sequences, with varying reliability.